What is alimony?

 Termination of Alimony in Maryland

-Unless agreed to otherwise, alimony ends on the death of either party, the recipient’s marriage, or if the court finds that termination of alimony is necessary for fairness.
+Unless agreed to otherwise, maintenance stipend ends on the death of either party, the recipient’s marriage, or if the court finds that termination of maintenance stipend is necessary for fairness.

 If you need the help of an Maryland Divorce Lawyer for your Maryland Alimony case, call our office at 888-437-7747.
 Our Maryland Divorce Attorneys can help you.
 C